shini4i/pre-commit-makefile/README.md

   - repo: https://github.com/shini4i/pre-commit-makefile
     rev: v0.1.6
     hooks:
+      - id: makefile-validator
       - id: makefile-readme-updater
 ```

+## Validator

+Currently, the validator is limited to checking if the `Makefile` targets have relevant `.PHONY` definitions.

+No additional configuration is required.

+## Readme Updater

 The following comment markers should be added to your `README.md`: